CodeBridge-Lab/qr-attendance/README.md

 1. The teacher starts a session and the classroom GPS coordinates are saved.
 2. The backend generates a UUID-based QR token that refreshes every 15 seconds.
 3. The student scans the live QR code from the browser.
-4. The frontend sends the token, GPS coordinates, student ID, and device fingerprint to the backend.
+4. The frontend sends the token, GPS coordinates, student ID and device fingerprint to the backend.
 5. The backend validates all four conditions:
    - The token exists and has not already been used.
    - The token has not expired within the 20-minute session window.